scalefactory/vagrant-multiprovider-snap/README.md

 Thanks
 ------

+vagrant-multiprovider-snap was written, and is maintained by Jon Topper of [The Scale Factory](www.scalefactory.com)

 Many thanks to the following people for contributing to vagrant-multiprovider-snap:

  - Reid Vandewiele
  - James Sweeny
  - Steven De Coeyer
+ - Andrew Stangl
+ - Stefan Scherer